 Painted Hills is one of 7 Wonders in Oregon that you absolutely need to check out.
 Located in Mitchell, Oregon, a town that is about 4 hour drive southeast of Portland.
 Don’t miss the Insta-famous iron red Mars-like trail, called the Painted Cove Trail, and drive all the way in to see the red hills.

 The most popular route is to start from Portland via I-84 and through the Columbia River Gorge.
 The Journey Through Time drive begins in the town of Biggs, 17 miles east of The Dalles on I-84 and must include a stop at Shaniko, a ghost town, and then Mitchell, where Painted Hills are.

 We did the opposite drive starting from Portland, Smith Rocks, Painted Hills, and ended with an overnight stay at the Dalles.
 Imagine driving with view like orange-pinkish cotton-candied sky and endless fields of lushy green grass.
 Shaniko was deserted and creepy at night, so we just drove past it.

-The Columbia River Gorge – Historic Columbia River Highway
+Or you can drive The Columbia River Gorge – Historic Columbia River Highway:

 Drive the historic Columbia River Highway since the Columbia River Gorge is home to incredible waterfalls and some of the finest hiking trails in the region.
 We stopped by the iconic Multnomah Falls twice, but it was closed due to the forest fire.
 Instead, we checked out Bridal Veil, Vista House, and Crown Point where the Insta-worthy highway loop was at.